Kaoru Fujiwara

-Kaoru Fujiwara (born 17 October 2001) is a Japanese professional footballer who plays as a midfielder for USL League One club New England Revolution II via the New England Revolution academy.
+Kaoru Fujiwara (born 17 October 2001) is a Japanese professional footballer who plays as a midfielder for Harvard Crimson.

 Career

 Youth

 Fujiwara spent five years with the New England Revolution academy.
 He made an appearance for the club's USL League One side, New England Revolution II, on 25 July 2020, appearing as a 90th-minute substitute during a 0-0 draw with Union Omaha.

 College

 Fujiwara has committed to playing college soccer at Harvard University in 2020.

 Personal

 Fujiwara was born in Obu, Aichi, Japan before moving to Lexington, Massachusetts in the United States when he was 14 years old.
 His brother, Hikaru, also plays in the New England Revolution academy.